Hi, I’m Magda.

 The side effects that affected me the most were fatigue and diarrhea, as well as hair loss.

 Medication was prescribed to help manage these side effects.
-In particular, frequent naps helped me to preserve my energy.
+Taking frequent naps also helped.

 Throughout my journey, my biggest fear was dying.

 Starting a blog to explore and process the feelings I was going through was a way to try to overcome this fear.
-I connected with other women on social media to share experiences and saw a psychologist who specialized in helping cancer patients.
+I connected with other women on social media to share experiences and started therapy with a psychologist specializing in helping cancer patients.

 Now, having gone through cancer and started life post-cancer, I feel nervous.
 I'm anxious about the future because of the fear of recurrence.